openstack/openstack-ansible-os_trove/doc/source/configure-trove.rst

         net_name: "dbaas-mgmt"
         group_binds:
           - neutron_linuxbridge_agent
-          - rabbitmq
+          - oslomsg_rpc

 Make sure to modify the other entries in this file as well.

 The ``net_name`` will be the physical network that is specified when creating the neutron network.
-The default value of ``dbaas-mgmt`` is also used to lookup the addresses of the rabbitmq container.
+The default value of ``dbaas-mgmt`` is also used to lookup the addresses of the rpc messaging container.
 If the default is not used then some variables in ``defaults\main.yml`` will need to be overwritten.

 By default this role will not create the neutron network automaticaly.
 However, the default values can be changed to create the neutron network.
 See the